Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

-\begin{ex} A \emph{Nisnevich distinguished square} is a square $Q$ as above such that $Q$ is cartesian, $f$ is \'etale, $e$ is an open embedding with reduced complement $Z$ and the induced map $p^{-1}(Z) \rightarrow Z$ is an isomorphism.
+\begin{ex} A \emph{Nisnevich distinguished square} {Nisnevich!distinguished square|see{distinguished}} is a square $Q$ as above such that $Q$ is cartesian, $f$ is \'etale, $e$ is an open embedding with reduced complement $Z$ and the induced map $f^{-1}(Z) \rightarrow Z$ is an isomorphism.
 The corresponding cd-structure is called the \emph{upper cd-structure} (see section 2 of \cite{voecd2}).
-Because we work with noetherian schemes, the corresponding topology is the \emph{Nisnevich topology} (see proposition 2.16 of \emph{loc.cit.}).
+Because we work with noetherian schemes, the corresponding topology is the \emph{Nisnevich topology} {Nisnevich!topology|see{topology}} (see proposition 2.16 of \emph{loc.cit.}).

-A \emph{proper $\cdh$-distinguished square} is a square $Q$ as above such that $Q$ is cartesian, $f$ is proper, $e$ is a closed embedding with open complement $U$ and the induced map $p^{-1}(U) \rightarrow U$ is an isomorphism.
+A \emph{proper $\cdh$-distinguished square} is a square $Q$ as above such that $Q$ is Cartesian, $f$ is proper, $e$ is a closed embedding with open complement $U$ and the induced map $f^{-1}(U) \rightarrow U$ is an isomorphism.
 The corresponding cd-structure is called the \emph{lower cd-structure}.
-The topology associated to the lower cd-structure is called the \emph{proper cdh-topology}.
+The topology associated with the lower cd-structure is called the \emph{proper cdh-topology}.
 The topology generated by the lower and upper cd-structures is by definition (according to the preceding remark on Nisnevich topology) the \emph{cdh-topology}.
+All these three examples are complete cd-structures in the sense of \cite[2.3]{voecd1}. \end{ex}